Gibbs Factorials Become Kinetic in History-Dependent Reactions

 \paragraph*{Acknowledgement}

-The authors thank T. Kanazawa, N. Matubayashi, and Y. Nakayama for useful discussions and S.-i.
+The authors thank T. Kanazawa, N. Matsubayasi, and Y. Nakayama for useful discussions and S.-i.
 Sasa for critical reading of the manuscript.
-The numerical simulations were performed with LAMMPS on the supercomputer at ISSP at the University of Tokyo.
-This study was supported by JSPS KAKENHI Grant Numbers JP23K22415.
+The numerical simulations were performed with LAMMPS on the facilities of the Supercomputer Center, the Institute for Solid State Physics, the University of Tokyo.
+This study was supported by JSPS KAKENHI Grant Numbers JP23K22415, JP25K00923, JP25K22002, and JP26H00383.